Moringa and Testosterone: Superfood or is it?

-Moringa oleifera (also called miracle tree, tree of life, and drumstick tree) grows in Asia and some African countries.
+Moringa Oleifera (also called miracle tree, the tree of life, and drumstick tree) grows in Asia and some African countries.

 It’s highly nutritious and resistant to environmental factors, which has made it an important food crop in its areas of cultivation.
 Due to Moringas high amount of antioxidants and anti-inflammatory compounds, it’s also used for some medicinal purposes and the tree leaves are commonly wrapped around foods to preserve them from bacteria and mold.

 Many companies have noted the high nutrient content of Moringa, and aggressive marketing campaigns have recently made it an incredibly popular “superfood”.

 One of the claims made by the companies selling Moringa oleifera, is that it would be a potent aphrodisiac and testosterone booster in men, but is this really the case?

 The leaves of the moringa tree are rich sources of magnesium, calcium, and vitamin C.

 However, moringa also has a fairly low bio-availability in the human body (only about 31% gets digested due to anti-nutrients like oxalic acid and tannins also in the leaves1).